micmejia/bible-dump/AMPC/Matthew/Matt 7.md

-But the gate is narrow (contracted [^k]by pressure) and the way is straitened _and_ compressed that leads away to life, and few are those who find it.
+But the gate is narrow (contracted by pressure) and the way is straitened _and_ compressed that leads away to life, and few are those who find it.